-I finally got around to asking our neighbor, Judy, which pie recipe she used for her Kentucky Derby party.
-She said it was called “My Kentucky Derby Dessert” from Allrecipes.com, and that she liked it even though it overflowed.
+I finally got around to asking our neighbor, Judy, which pie recipe she uses for her Kentucky Derby parties.
+She said her favorite is “My Kentucky Derby Dessert” from Allrecipes.com, and that she likes it even though it overflows from the pan!
 Judy is pretty laid back about such things.

 - 2 extra-large eggs